Should Schools Conduct Background Checks on Teachers?

 With the growing scandals surrounding teachers, more parents and community leaders are calling for greater background checks.
 Learn about both sides of the debate in keeping all students safe.

 Once considered society’s role models, today’s teachers have been caught in a media frenzy of scandalous and questionable behavior.
-In turn, parents and community members are voicing their justified concerns regarding how public schools are evaluating their employees.
+Parents and community members are voicing their justified concerns regarding how public schools evaluate their employees.

-While the national statistics regarding teachers and their potential criminal connections are still vague, many cities and school districts have begun implementing their own investigations of public school workers.
+While the national statistics regarding teachers and their potential criminal connections are still vague, many cities and school districts have begun implementing their investigations of public school workers.
 For example, as WTAE Pittsburgh News reports, recent 2007 investigations uncovered a list of criminal convictions in various teachers’ files, including charges of stalking, theft, and assault, among other crimes.
-Subsequently, more leaders are debating how to more effectively evaluate each public school employee’s credentials, integrity, and background.
+Subsequently, more leaders are debating how to evaluate each public school employee’s credentials, integrity, and background more effectively.

 Are Schools Engaging in Effective Background Checks?

-While all public schools are required to conduct background checks on its newly hired teachers, most public schools do not continue to randomly check a teacher’s criminal file once they are added to the school’s payroll system.
-As a result, some teachers may enter into their career without any record, yet may commit unnoticed crimes while working for the school.
+While all public schools are required to conduct background checks on newly hired teachers, most do not continue to randomly check a teacher’s criminal file once they are added to the school’s payroll system.
+As a result, some teachers may enter their careers without any record, yet they may commit unnoticed crimes while working for the school.

 Adding to this concern, as WTAE News further reveals, many teacher candidates can pass a basic background check – even if their record posts convictions of crimes such as assault, theft, and fraud!
-Among the 135 teachers with criminal records in Pittsburgh Public Schools, investigators discovered that some of the more serious charges were incidents ranging from possession of heroin and crack, all the way to embezzlement charges totaling $7,000.
+Among the 135 teachers with criminal records in Pittsburgh Public Schools, investigators discovered that some of the more severe charges were incidents ranging from possession of heroin and crack to embezzlement charges totaling $7,000.
 One local teacher even had a current warrant for her arrest!

 Adding to the local Pittsburgh discoveries, the WAOI San Antonio News team recently uncovered criminal histories surrounding several teachers.
 Among some of the offenders found in the schools, WAOI reported one teacher’s history of criminal public lewdness and another teacher’s record of indecent exposure.